PDF Download: PSA Constitution and Bylaws – Approved October 2022.pdf

 Section 3.
 Dues and Assessments.

-ARTICLE II Meetings of the Association
+A. Meetings of the Membership

 Section 4.
 Voting on New Items.
 Any motion relating to an item not on the published agenda cannot be voted upon at that meeting without the approval of two-thirds of the membership present.